- Route: Sierra

 - Email: [email protected]

 About: Hello!
-My name is Carley and I’m a 5th year Architectural Engineering major pursuing a certificate in Environment and Sustainability at UT Austin.
+My name is Carley and I have just graduated with a degree in Architectural Engineering and a certificate in Environment and Sustainability from UT Austin.
 I am very passionate about reducing the environmental impacts of buildings.
 Since my time in my high school’s Global Ecology Program, I have been an avid hiker.
 This created a love of nature photography and traveling to national parks around the world.
-During the school year, I spend a majority of my time studying but if I am not, you can find me at the gym, planning trips, or having an arts and crafts night with my roommates.
+Outside of work, you can find me at the gym, planning trips, or having an arts and crafts night with my roommates.

 Why I Ride